When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Aspen Vincent: American Broadway performer, singer, and voice actress.

-• Aspen Heitz: Minor character in the “Trolls” films.
-He has an orange body and blue or green hair.
+• Aspen Heitz: A character in the “Trolls” franchise, distinguished by his orange body and colorful hair.

 Is Aspen a Biblical Name?